pfortune/WeatherTop/README.md

 1. Ensure that you have Play 1.6 and Java installed on your system.
 2. Clone this repository to your local machine.
 3. Navigate to the root directory of the project in your terminal.
+4. Run `play dependencies` to download any dependencies.
-4. Run `play run` to start the application.
+5. Run `play run` to start the application.
-5. Access the application on your browser at `http://localhost:8080`.
+6. Access the application on your browser at `http://localhost:8080`.

 ## Usage